 ABOUT THE LOWCOUNTRY DOWN SYNDROME SOCIETY

-The Lowcountry Down Syndrome Society (LDSS) is a family support group to benefit people with Down syndrome and their families through local leadership, outreach, education and advocacy to champion and celebrate acceptance and inclusion.
-Meetings are held every fourth Tuesday of the month, typically with a guest speaker and social time for families to meet and interact with one another.
-LDSS encourages people to bring their children.
+The Lowcountry Down Syndrome Society (LDSS) supports people with Down syndrome and their families through local leadership, support, outreach, education and advocacy.
+Meetings are held every fourth Tuesday of the month, typically with a guest speaker and social time for families to meet and interact.
+LDSS encourages the whole family to attend; children of all ages are welcome.
 LDSS is an affiliate of the National Down Syndrome Society.
-For more information about LDSS, visit https://www.ldssga.org/
+For more information about LDSS, visit ldssga.org

 ABOUT PEACOCK AUTOMOTIVE